esther494/PCMonitoringSystem/README.md

 - PB4 is for the TIM3_CH1 of the passive buzzer

 ## Temperature & Humidity Sensor
-I created a library to receive temperature and humidity values from the sensor.
-You can find this [here](PCMonitoringSystem/Core/Src/am2320.c).
+I developed a library to receive temperature and humidity values from the sensor.
+You can find it [here](PCMonitoringSystem/Core/Src/am2320.c).
-The command to send to read the regsiters and the register addresses for temperature and humidity were all found in the [datasheet of the sensor](https://cdn-shop.adafruit.com/product-files/3721/AM2320.pdf).
+The commands for reading the registers and the register addresses for temperature and humidity were all obtained from the [sensor's datasheet](https://cdn-shop.adafruit.com/product-files/3721/AM2320.pdf).

 ## CPU & RAM Usage
-I wrote a script in Python to continuously send data serially over the port to the Nucleo board.
-The Serial Port of the UART configured in STM32MX was COM3 and the baud rate of both the receiver and the transmitter was 9600.
+I wrote a Python script to continuously send data serially to the Nucleo board.
+The serial port configured in STM32MX was COM3, and both the receiver and transmitter were set to a baud rate of 9600.

-Since the size of the data buffer was not consistent (percentage can be one or two digits), I added a feature to add a space if the CPU or RAM usage decreased under 10% to keep the data size the same.
-The data was sent every 2 seconds.
-This script can be found [here](send_pc_infor.py).
+To ensure consistent data buffer size (since the percentage values can be one or two digits), I added a feature to insert a space if the CPU or RAM usage dropped below 10%.
+This keeps the data size uniform.
+The data is sent every 2 seconds.
+You can find the script [here](send_pc_infor.py).

 ## Passive Buzzer
-To activate the passive buzzer, we must generate PWM signals using the configured timer.
-I have referred to [this website](https://controllerstech.com/interface-passive-buzzer-with-stm32/) to use the buzzer
+To activate the passive buzzer, we need to generate PWM signals using the configured timer.
+I referred to this [this website](https://controllerstech.com/interface-passive-buzzer-with-stm32/) for guidance on using the buzzer.
 ![image](https://github.com/user-attachments/assets/c73cd438-19e2-49d8-86ef-7e621a95c893)

-Clock source is set from the internal clock and the channel1 generates the PWM signal.
-Prescaler is set as 0, so the frequency we are using is 60MHz.
-Counter Period is 1000 which means that at every 60MHz, the counter increments up and when it reaches 1000, it auto reloads.
+The clock source is set to the internal clock, and channel 1 generates the PWM signal.
+The prescaler is set to 0, so the frequency we are using is 60 MHz.
+The counter period is 1000, meaning that at every 60 MHz, the counter increments up, and when it reaches 1000, it auto-reloads.

-To set the desired frequency, I just changed the prescaler of the timer and kept all the other values the same.
-The function presForFrequency takes frequency as the input and outputs the prescaler needed to set the frequency.
+To set the desired frequency, I simply changed the prescaler of the timer while keeping all other values the same.
+The function presForFrequency takes the frequency as input and outputs the necessary prescaler to set that frequency.

+## Putting It All Together
+Since this project addresses many subproblems, I used FreeRTOS CMSIS_V1.
+For each thread, I set the stack size to 256 and assigned normal priority.
+For the System Information task, I use a global flag called UARTFlag, which is raised when UART finishes its transmission.
+This allows the task to process the received data and output it on the display.